brain of mat kelcey...

 ( for more details see this talk i did on learning to learn )

-with transfer learning you have to provide a bunch of new examples during retraining. with few shot learning you only need to provide a few examples during retraining. but you can train a model that generalises to new classes without needing to retrain at all?
+with transfer learning you have to provide a lot of new examples during retraining. with few shot learning you only need to provide onlt a few examples during retraining. but you can train a model that generalises to new classes without needing to retrain at all?

-a zero shot learner does this with the main technique being that the new class to generalise to is somehow provided as part of the input.
+a zero shot learner aims to do this with a key technique being that the new class to generalise to is somehow provided as part of the model input itself.

 what is zero shot detection